Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### Different Topologies/Domains

-From version 2.0.0 it is additionally possible to use the solution with different domains/topologies.
+From version 2.0.0 it is additionally possible to use the solution with __different domains/topologies__.
 An example are different hubs (e.g. US, EMEA, APAC) each having their own Admin-Node-Manager & API-Manager, but still all API-Events should be stored in a central Elasticsearch instance.

 For this purpose the configurable `GATEWAY_REGION` in [Filebeat](#filebeat) is used.
 If this region is configured (e.g. US-DC1), all documents from this region are stored in separate indices, which nevertheless enable global analytics in the Kibana dashboards.